ABOUT US

 History

 The pioneer for the division of Hematology/Oncology was Paul Heller, MD.
 Dr. Heller was born in Czechoslovakia, received his medical degree from Charles University in Prague and was a concentration camp survivor.
-After working with the West Side VA, Dr. Heller became the first professor of medicine for the University of Illinois at Chicago.
+After working with the West Side VA, Dr. Heller became the first professor of medicine for the University of Illinois Chicago.

 Previous Chiefs